dmpstats/Cluster_Importance_Scoring/README.md

 | 1          | 0        | 2          | High             |
 | 1          | 1        | 3          | Critical         |

+In addition, the App uses a simple duration threshold (via parameter `nest_thresh_days`) to flag long-lasting clusters that may represent nesting.
+These clusters are automatically assigned a "Low" importance score.
+While many are likely to correspond to nests, such clusters may also represent water-drinking sources, food 'restaurants', or other prolonged non-carcass spatial aggregations.

 ### Application scope

 #### Generality of App usability